kranthimunjam/DSA/problems/src/graphs/CloneGraph.md

 **Output:** [[]]

 **Explanation:** Note that the input contains one empty list.
-The graph consists of only one node with val = 1 and it does not have any neighbors.
+The graphs consists of only one node with val = 1 and it does not have any neighbors.

 **Example 3:**